 The Luminous Fund

-Last year we received several dozen grant requests, all worthwhile, all agencies we respect.
-We funded fewer but made a larger investment in the ones we funded.
-We also, as in years past, funded all of the agencies the employees of Briljent put forward for consideration.
-We implemented a “Dollars for Doers” program.
+We’ve been at this for nearly 10 years as a formalized grant-making family.
+Honestly, it isn’t for ninnies.
+Under the leadership of our President, our son Tom, we continue to evolve our approach.
+We ramped up our efforts to get to know the agencies we fund and we fund fewer of them in meaningful ways.
+We also fund the agencies the employees of Briljent put forward for consideration.
+We continue our Briljent “Dollars for Doers” program.
 Through this program we are making financial investments in not-for-profits that our employees donate their time to.
 Few companies do this so we are learning as we go.
 This is in addition to a donation match program that we put in place a few years ago.
 In short, if our employees support not-for-profits, so do we.

 Kathy Carrier, Secretary of The Luminous Fund, alongside the Carrier, Odum, McLean and Baumgartner Families